docusign/code-examples-csharp/README.md

 For a list of code examples that use the Click API, select the C# tab under [Examples and languages](https://developers.docusign.com/docs/monitor-api/how-to/code-launchers#examples-and-languages) on the DocuSign Developer Center.

+## Admin API

+**Note:** To use the Admin API, you must create an organization in your DocuSign account.
+Also, to run the DocuSign CLM code example, CLM must be enabled for your organization.
+For information about the scopes used for obtaining authorization to use the Admin API, see the scopes section.

+For a list of code examples that use the Admin API, select the <lang> tab under Examples and languages on the DocuSign Developer Center.

 ## Installation